tiffanykho/Springboard/CapstoneTwo/README.md

 Then, I plotted the resitual error and chose a cut off point where the error started to get further from 0.
 For basement size, that happened to be at around 2,000 sq ft.
 I repeated this step for all variables and their thresholds.

 I tested the accuracy of each model by calculated the RMSE score of the train and test model predictions.
-I also adjusted attributes to the Random Forest Classifier model as shown in the table below:
+I also used Scikit-learn's RandomizedSearchCV to find the best hyperparameters of the Random Forest Classifier model as shown in the table below:

 ![title](images/models.png)

-The best model here is model 18, the RandomForestClassifier model where n_estimators=5, n_jobs=5, and max_depth=5.
-This model's RMSE train and test score were 56,787 and 96,408 respectively.
-This means the model  predicted house prices that fell between +- $56,787 from the actual prices in the train data set.
-The RMSE test score, which used test data, was calculated at 96,408.
-Although this seems high, the standard deviation of the entire data set is 79,440, which means 67% of the data falls within +- $79,440 from the mean ($180,935).
+The best model here is model 13, the RandomForestClassifier model where n_estimators=276 and max_depth=14.
+This model's RMSE train score was 1,364 meaning the model  predicted house prices that fell between +- $1,364 from the actual prices in the train data set.
+The RMSE test score, which used test data, was calculated at 108.273, which is over $100,000 error.

 ## Conclusion and Future work

-Although model 18 was the best model, $96,000 could be a lot of money to lose if you were to use my model to flip or sell a house.
+Although model 14 was the best model, $100,000 could be a lot of money to lose if someone were to use my model to predict housing prices if you are trying to flip or sell a house.
 This is especially true for houses priced on the lower end of the scale.
-For example, if a house were predicted to list at $180,000, and there was a $96,000 error, you could potentially lose 53% of a profit.
+For example, if a house were predicted to list at $180,000, which was the mean sale price of the data set, and there was a $100,000 error, you could potentially undervalue your home and lose 55% of a profit.

-Future work should investigate other features of this data set to decrease the error as much as possible.
+Future work should aim to reduce the bias-variance trade off and attain a test RMSE score as close to 0 as possible.
 Since neighborhoods and town amenities can also affect housing prices, considering other cities could potentially add more dimension and value to these models.